Senior man wearing a mask on an exercise machine.

 He credits the incredible staff at Island Pulmonary Rehabilitation for helping him improve.
 In fact, Carroll began the program needing oxygen therapy, and by the time Carroll graduated, he no longer showed the need for his oxygen tank…a rare feat.
 Carroll was able to keep his oxygen at a safe level, even with vigorous exercise, on room air alone.

-“Sarah [Edwards] (respiratory therapist) and Leo [Bentivoglio] (exercise specialist) are there to monitor your breathing and oxygen levels, and Kimberly [Merrill] (registered nurse) is there to make sure your heart stays safe.
+“The respiratory therapists and exercise specialists are there to monitor your breathing and oxygen levels, and the registered nurse is there to make sure your heart stays safe.
 They all do such a great job cheering you on and supporting you,” Carroll says.
 In fact, the multi-disciplinary team includes a medical doctor, a registered respiratory nurse, a registered nurse, an exercise specialist and a registered dietician.

 Director of Cardiopulmonary Services Sarah Edwards, RRT, CPFT, MPH, says Carroll was the ideal patient.
 His hard work and determination contributed greatly to his success, she says.
 Having completed the program, Carroll now continues in the maintenance program, which meets twice weekly.